-We train classifiers using the detected objects, attributes and object-attributes pairs, as described in sections \ref{sub:Concepts-as-Classifiers} and \ref{sub:Refinement-via-Language}.
+We train classifiers using the detected objects, attributes and object-attributes pairs, as described in sections \ref{subsec:Concepts-as-Classifiers} and \ref{subsec:Refinement-via-Language}.
 Please refer to Table \ref{tab:Classification-using-direct} for a comparison of the direct-visual results to our method.
 Except for the attribute-object concepts, we see that the concept based classification does nearly as well as the direct visual-based method, where the addition of ResNet-151 \cite{he2015deep} clearly improves results.
-Combining the predictions from the direct and concept-based (object) predictions and using the ResNet features along with the other representations achieves a new state-of-the art of 83.12\% on Stanford-40 \cite{yao2011human}.
+Combining the predictions from the direct and concept-based (object) predictions and using the ResNet features along with the other representations achieves an improved 83.12\% on Stanford-40 \cite{yao2011human}.
 On the recent HICO \cite{chao2015hico} dataset we obtain a mean average precision of 31.54\%. \cite{mallya2016learning} obtain higher results (36.1\%) by fusing detected person bounding-boxes with global image context and using a weighted loss.